pecksr/Cribl-Lab01/docs/index.md

 ### 3. Capture sample data from the route created

 - Make sure your new route is not below any other routes with the Final toggle set to yes, if it is drag it above that final route.
-- From the to_Splunk Route click on the most left 3 dots and select Capture
+- From the to_Splunk Route click on the 3 dots and select Capture

 ![Cribl-Lab01-12](_images/Cribl-Lab01-12.png)